This article covers:

 What is anorexia nervosa?

-Anorexia nervosa is a type of eating disorder that affects the bodyweight because the person restricts the amount of food that they eat.
-This is also due to an intense fear of gaining weight and a distorted view of their body shape.
+Anorexia nervosa is a type of eating disorder that affects the body weight because the person restricts the amount of food that they eat.
+This is also due to an intense fear of gaining weight and a distorted view of their body-shape.

 An eating disorder is not a lifestyle or a personal choice.
-It is a complex illness that needs specialist treatment.
+It is a complex illness that need specialist treatment.
 Although it is more common in young adolescent girls, it can affect people of all ages, genders, ethnicities and background.